greenmg2003/osu-mg-reload/README.md

 #                                ~ osu!
 Mg ~

-- Author: **Alpha Green Mg**
+- Leader: **Alpha Green Mg**

+- Co-leader: **Hikari Richiumu**

 - Latest version of this branch: [2.1.0](https://github.com/alphamg2003/osu-Mg-reload/releases/tag/v.2.1.0-release)

 - Copyright issue: Assets that are made from other skins is credited to the owners.
 Any elements that are made with Gacha Club, if you want to reuse it, please credit me.
 It's a non-commercial project after all.

-All rights reserved.
+- If you have an osu! account and wanna set sail with me and co-leader, go [here](https://osu.ppy.sh/teams/14407)

 #                                 ~ Important ~

-⚠ This skin contains elements with rapidly Gacha Club Theme and Default Theme.
-Please take caution if you're affected by epilepsy.

 ⚠ **The Project (along with big project - osu!
 Gacha Club) no longer affiliates and no longer supports Gacha Community anymore, starting from 15th May, 2024**.
 That doesn't mean I stopped supporting the game, but please DO NOT refer this as a part of Gacha Community anymore.
-We simply do it for personal use, and maybe for public use to everyone who supported us, not for serving and beautify Gacha Community anymore like it used to be.
+We simply do it for personal use at the start, and I bring this part of project for public use to everyone who supported us, not for serving and beautify Gacha Community anymore like it used to be.

+Update on 24/03/2025 from Mg (me): I might re-consider supporting the community after the below community has done something worse to me, should the community choose to and welcome me and this project back

+⚠ **The Project (along with big project - osu!
+Gacha Club) also no longer affiliates and no longer supports RGVN, starting from 20th March, 2025.
+Their defamation behind my back has disgusted me.** Should they continue to consume this project to defame members of the project and caught red-handed, I'll file a lawsuit.

-⚠ **We DO NOT welcome Gacha players (and other players) who are woke LGBTQ+, and Gacha Kids (Gacha Players who are <14 years old).** If you are like that, you can call me homophobic, I don't care.
-You must be the reason why I leave Gacha Community, and let the community suffer from the haters, deal with it.
+⚠ **We DO NOT welcome member of RGVN (except explicit cases), Gacha players and other players who are woke LGBTQ+ (or should I say, the predators), and Gacha Kids (Gacha Players who are less than 14 years old).** If you are like that, and you wanna call me homophobic and disgusting guy, go on, I don't care.
+As stated, this project is only for the one who wish to sail on same boat with me and support me.

-✳ For 2.1.0, 3.0.x and 3.1.x (Old version): If you want to see clearer hitcircle overlay, switch the skin appearance to @2x mode.
+✳ For 2.1.0: If you want to see clearer hitcircle overlay, switch the skin appearance to @2x mode.

-✳ For 4.0.x, 4.1.x and 4.2.x (New version): The skin is only SD-based, HD elements will be reworked once I have plenty of time to do

 ✳ Want to contribue?
 [Great, read this first before contributing!](https://github.com/alphamg2003/osu-Mg-reload/blob/main/CONTRIBUTING.md)

-✳ The issues mentioned in the changelog are from osu-mg-skin, which are inaccessible until greenmg2003 account is recovered
+✳ Some issues mentioned in the changelog are from osu-mg-skin, you can go there and check

 #                          ~ Mg's team in the skin - List of people ~

-### Couple 1 - Main: (In Combo Burst 5 - New, in ranking panel of both 4.1.0 + 4.2.0 and in song selection interface of version 4.1.0)
+### Couple 1 - Main:

-+ Light Mg/Alpha Green Mg (skin's owner) (In EZ, NF, Relax mode, section-pass/fail, and in catch! section of 4.1.0)
++ Alpha Green Mg (project leader) (In EZ, NF, Relax mode, section-pass/fail, and in catch! section)

-+ Light Lithium/Lithia (In HR, NF, Relax mode, and in taiko! section of 4.1.0)
++ Lithia (In HR, NF, Relax mode, and in taiko! section of 4.1.0)

-### Couple 2: (In Combo Burst 1 - New, exclusive in ranking panel and song selection interface of version 4.2.0)
+### Couple 2 - Main:

-+ Hikari Maguneshiumu (Another character of owner) (In Co-op mode)(Also it's Vanilla Mg [In HT mode]) (Updated character will be a little bit different)
++ Hikari Maguneshiumu (Another character of owner) (In Co-op mode)

+*Note: Also it's Vanilla Mg [In HT mode]*

-+ Hikari Richiumu (skin's co-owner) (In Co-op mode)
++ Hikari Richiumu (project co-leader) (In Co-op mode)

 ### Not-a-couple: